-5. Retract the tool one or two complete turns on the cross-slide feed, then wind the saddle so that the tool is at the start point once again.
+5. Retract the tool one or two complete turns on the cross-slide feed.
+Then crank the carriage/saddle so that the tool is at the start point once again.
 Advance the tool the same number of turns, plus the depth of cut, and when ready, push down the auto feed lever and proceed to take another cut.